cphartman/super-awakening/docs/super-awakening/README.md

 ![Super Links Awakening Items Demo](demo-items.gif)

 ### Customize inventory items
-The pause menu allows you to create your inventory.
+The pause menu allows you to customize your inventory.
 Your inventory is used during gameplay to change between items.

-Your inventory has 10 different slots.
-Each slot can have a different item.
-A slot can also be set empty.
+You have 10 inventory slots.
+Each inventory slot can have a different item.
+An inventory slot can also be set to empty.
-* Press `start` to open inventory menu
+* Press `Start` to open inventory menu
-* Use `arrow keys` to select an inventory slot
+* Use `Arrow Keys` to select an inventory slot
-* Press `R` to change selected inventory slot to the next item
-* Press `L` to change selected inventory slot to the previous item
+* Press `R` or `L` to change item in the selected inventory slot

 ![Super Links Awakening Inventory Demo](demo-inventory.gif)